 Nuremberg, Germany had been the family home for many years until Hitler came to power and began persecuting Jews.
 Tony’s mother, Rosi was young and healthy enough to be able to leave Germany and work as a domestic in England for a family that took in refugees.
 When her quota number came up in 1940 she was able to immigrate to the the United States.

-Shortly after we were married Tony told me about his grandparents — that he had never known them and they had been killed.
+Shortly after we were married Tony told me about his grandparents — that he had never known them and they had been murdered.
 My mind could not wrap itself around this reality.
 I’d been very close to my grandparents all my life and couldn’t imagine living without their love and attention.
 I had to know about Tony’s grandparents before their tragic deaths.
 What did they enjoy about life?
 What and who did they care about?
 What kind of people were they?
 What did they do with their time?

 I’d been doing family history for many years so was used to asking questions to uncover stories.
 And fortunately Tony’s mother was open and willing to answer my many questions about her parents.
 It was as if she’d been waiting for someone to ask her about them.
 I believe that most people are out there waiting to be asked about their lives and need to hear “Tell me” from someone.

 More and more of our phone conversations and visits with her in New York were devoted to discussing her parents.
 During one memorable visit she pulled out albums and loose photos of family members, identified them and asked Tony to write the names on the back of the photos.
 She also for a very brief moment showed us the file of letters from her parents she had saved.
-We looked at one and the only thing she told us was that the salutation was usually My Dear Rosi.
+We looked at one and the only thing she told us was that the salutation was usually My Dear Good Rosi.
 She was willing to give us the photos but the letters – her last link with her parents – were too precious to let go of.